Capital Group · Financial Services · Enterprise UX

 3 Roles.
 3 Design Sprints.

-We ran a series of design sprints, one per role.
-Each sprint was its own contained design problem.
-The approach let us build purpose-built interfaces for each user type — all acting on the same underlying record — without losing sight of the shared platform they needed to create.
+One sprint per role.
+Each a contained design problem.
+Purpose-built interfaces for each user type — all acting on the same underlying record.

 Sprint 01 — Business Owner